expresspigeon/blog/src/content/kb/editor/editor-layout.md

 ## Location of Unsubscribe Links

 When creating a newsletter, the unsubscribe link will be present in the Header, as well as the [Footer](#footer).
-The unsubscribe link in the header can be disabled (as shown below), but due to CAN/SPAM  Act the unsubscribe link in the footer cannot be removed.
+The unsubscribe link in the header can be disabled (as shown above), but due to CAN/SPAM  Act the unsubscribe link in the footer cannot be removed.
-ExpressPigeon recommends making unsubscribing as easy as possible by keeping both which will ultimately have a positive impact on deliverability.
+ExpressPigeon recommends making unsubscribing as easy as possible by keeping both links present, which will also have a positive impact on deliverability.

-If you maintain your own preferences page and really want to remove the ExpressPigeon unsubscribe link from newsletters, please request it from [Our Support](https://expresspigoen.com/support).
+If you maintain your own preferences page and really want to remove the ExpressPigeon unsubscribe link from newsletters, please submit a request to [Support](https://expresspigoen.com/support).

 ## Row Menu

-When a contnet block is selected (by clivking into it), the Row Menu  will display just above  it.
-Using it, you can:
+When a contnet block is selected (by clicking into it), the Row Menu  will display just above it.
+With the Row Menu you can:

 * Move internal content blocks left and right
-* Drag entire row up and down
+* Drag the entire row up and down
-* Add another empty row just above the current one
+* Add an empty row just above the current one
 * Make a copy of the current row
 * Delete the row

-Follow to [Moving content](/kb/creating-and-editing-newsletter#moving-content) to learn how to move content around.
+Go to [Moving Content](/kb/creating-and-editing-newsletter#moving-content) to learn how to move content around.